Chronology

 1954

 Moves to an apartment at 1863 Crawford Street in Cleveland.
 Teaches drawing at the Cooper School, a commercial art school in Cleveland.
-Designs logo featuring a knife, spoon and fork for Hydecker Industrial Caterers, Inc., a commercial catering company run by his friends Margaret and George (Hy) Silverman.
+Around this time, designs logo featuring a knife, spoon and fork for Hy-Decker Industrial Caterers, Inc., a commercial catering company run by his friends Margaret and George (Hy) Silverman.

 March 8–27, 1954

 Third solo exhibition at John Heller Gallery, consisting of paintings on American folklore themes and others that feature depictions of clock and gear parts, based on engineering blueprints that echo French’s Engineering Drawing, illustrated by Sherman.
-Some works include toys.
 Critics Robert Rosenblum and Porter review the show for Art Digest and Artnews, respectively.

 October 7–24, 1954

-Included in Cleveland Museum of Art’s show of “spontaneous and unrehearsed” drawings by local artists, although his works are consistently rejected for the museum’s coveted invitational May Show.
+Included in Cleveland Museum of Art’s show of "spontaneous and unrehearsed drawings" by local artists,30Frankel 1954 although his works are consistently rejected for the museum’s coveted invitational May Show.

 October 9, 1954